 Engineered wood flooring is basically an upscale plywood with a top layer of solid hardwood laminated to a three- to five-layer plywood base.
 Most types are prefinished, with tongue and groove edges and ends.
 This flooring is typically sold in cartons containing 20 sq. ft. of 2 ½ -in. to 7-in. widths and assprted lengths.

 Engineered wood flooring can be stapled to a plywood subfloor, glued to a concrete slab or floated above various substrates.
 There are also gluesless, snap-togheter systems.
-More dimensionally stable that solid wood, engineered wood flooring can be suited for some areas where humidity fluctuates such basements rooms.
+More dimensional stable that solid wood, engineered wood flooring can be suited for some areas where humidity fluctuates such basements rooms.

 There are many price points and quality levels of engineered wood flooring and you get what you pay for.
 Better quality flooring has a thicker wear layer (the top veneer layer), which can be sanded.
 Wear layers range from 3/32 in. to ¼ in. thick.
 In general, a wear layer that was dry sawn has grain patterns more like solid-wood flooring.